-build tray In Objet Studio: The surface displayed on the screen that represents the actual build tray in the printer.
+Build tray In the print preparation application: The surface displayed on the screen that represents the actual build tray in the printer.
 In the printer: The surface upon which models are produced.

-cleaning fluid Cleanser for flushing material feed tubes and the printing block, used to completely remove Model and Support material from the system before loading another type of material in the printer and before long-term shutdown.
-The cleaning fluid is supplied in standard material cartridges.
+Cleaning fluid Cleanser for flushing material feed tubes and the printing block, used to completely remove Model and Support material from the system before loading another type of material in the printer and before long-term shutdown.
+The cleaning fluid is supplied in material cartridges.

+Client/user workstation

-client/user workstation The workstation on which Objet software is installed, used for preparing build trays for production on Objet printers.
-(There is no limit to the number of client workstations in the local network.)
+The workstation on which software is installed for preparing build trays for production on PolyJet printers.
+(There is no limit to the number of client workstations.)